-Proposals will be opened on the Bid Date promptly after 11:00 a.m.
-Prevailing Eastern Time for the Public Improvement Bonds and promptly after 11:15 a.m.
+Proposals will be opened on the Bid Date promptly after 10:30 a.m.
+Prevailing Eastern Time for the Public Improvement Bonds and promptly after 10:45 a.m.
 Prevailing Eastern Time for the Refunding Bonds.
 The successful bidder for each series of the Bonds will be determined based on the lowest interest cost to the County for such series of the Bonds.
 The lowest interest cost shall be determined in accordance with the true interest cost ("TIC") method by doubling the semiannual interest rate (compounded semi-annually) necessary to discount the debt service payments from the payment dates to the date of the Bonds of a series and to the price bid.
 If two or more bidders offer to purchase a series of the Bonds at the same lowest interest cost, then such award will be made to the bidder offering the highest purchase price.
-If two or more bidders offer to purchase a series of the Bonds at the same lowest interest cost, with the same purchase price, the County shall have the right to award all of the Bonds of such series to one bidder.
+If two or more bidders offer to purchase a series of the Bonds of such series to one bidder.